Clactonian

 The Clactonian is the name given by archaeologists to an industry of European flint tool manufacture that dates to the early part of the Hoxnian Interglacial (corresponding to the global Marine Isotope Stage 11 and the continental Holstein Interglacial) around 424–415,000 years ago.
 Clactonian tools were made by Homo heidelbergensis.
 The Clactonian is primarily distinguished from the (globally) contemporaneous Acheulean industry by its lack of use of handaxe tools.

 It is named after finds made by Samuel Hazzledine Warren in a palaeochannel at Clacton-on-Sea in the English county of Essex in 1911.
 The artefacts found there included flint chopping tools, flint flakes and the tip of a worked wooden shaft, the Clacton Spear.
 Further examples of the tools have been found at sites including Barnfield Pit and Rickson's Pit, near Swanscombe in Kent and Barnham in Suffolk; similar industries have been identified across Northern Europe.
 The Clactonian industry involved striking thick, irregular flakes from a core of flint, which was then employed as a chopper.
 The flakes would have been used as crude knives or scrapers.
 Unlike the Oldowan tools, some were notched, implying that they were attached to a handle or shaft.
 Retouch is uncommon and the prominent bulb of percussion on the flakes indicates use of a hammerstone.

 Although in modern literature the term almost exclusively refers to finds in Britain, the term was historically used broadly for finds across much of the Old World.
-The distinctiveness of the Clactonian industry has been questioned, because its techniques are very similar to those of the Acheulean industry, and the use of handaxes is known in Britain both before (such as at the Boxgrove site) and after the Clactonian, with handaxes also suggested to be found at a number of Clactonian sites.
+The distinctiveness of the Clactonian industry has been questioned, because its techniques are very similar to those of the Acheulean industry, and the use of handaxes is known in Britain both before (such as at the Boxgrove site) and after the Clactonian.

 Description

 The Clactonian is described as a "flake and core" industry distinguished from the Acheulean from its lack of use of handaxes.
 The cores were used as choppers.
 The shapes of the lithic flakes do not follow a standard pattern.
 While historically the Clactonian industry was thought to have used stone only to create lithic artefacts, recent evidence has been found supporting the use of animal bones as soft hammers for stone knapping.
+The wooden Clacton spear, the world's oldest known wooden weapon, has been suggested to be associated with the Clactonian industry.